alnour93/SQLChain-Using-Gemma-Langchain/README.md

 2. **Import Libraries**: Import necessary libraries for data handling and LangChain functionality.
 3. **Setting the Environment**: Authenticate with the Hugging Face token for accessing models.
 4. **Loading CSV Data into SQL Database**: Load CSV data into an SQLite database for SQL queries.
-5. **Interacting with SQL Database**: Execute SQL queries to interact with the data stored in the database.
-6. **Building SQL Chain**: Set up the SQL chain using LangChain, connecting the LLM with the SQL database.
+5. **Building SQL Chain**: Set up the SQL chain using LangChain, connecting the LLM with the SQL database.
-7. **Trying it Out**: Test the SQL chain by querying the database using natural language.
+6. **Trying it Out**: Test the SQL chain by querying the database using natural language.

 ## Conclusion